 - San Isidro de San Ramón = 8,037

 - Los Ángeles de San Ramón = 9,527

 Outside the Valley

-If you go through the list, you will find many districts with the population of 7,000 – 10,000 population outside the Central Valley.
+If you go through the list, you will find many districts with a population of 7,000 – 10,000 population outside the Central Valley.
 You’ll see that your options for small town living are huge.
 Be aware that in rural Costa Rica, amenities are scarce and you’ll have to drive much longer distances to be serviced.